adriaan-vd-graaf/genome_integration/README.md

 ``` bash
 pip3 install pymc3
 ```
-Running a single p value calibration will take up to 30 minutes, but only has to be performed once at the end of an analysis, when all the genes are run.
+Running a single p value calibration will take up to 30 minutes, but only has to brformed once at the end of an analysis, when all the genes are run.

 A full description of the input and output formats for MR-link can be found in [readthedocs](https://genome-integration.readthedocs.io/en/latest/about_mr_link.html)